The Next Agricultural Revolution?

 Ian Alexander, Natural England

 We, humans, started farming at the end of the last ice age, over 10,000 years ago.
 Whatever initiated that transition to farming it enabled both substantial population increase and phenomenal technological and cultural development as, buffered by stores of produce, people were freed from the daily need to hunt and gather and could focus on the component tasks needed to build what we now term civilisation.
 Agriculture has been and still is transformative.
 It has been transformative in allowing our present and all previous civilisations to evolve but also transformative in the changes it has wrought on much of the world’s environment.
 In the last century the net environmental changes can reasonably be described as damage.
-From felling the Amazon to raise cheap beef or the soya to feed our livestock to the nutrients washing from farmland and contributing to the eutrophication of Poole Harbour this is damage.
+From felling the Amazon to raise cheap beef or the soya to feed our livestock to the nutrients washing from farmland and contributing to the eutrophication of Poole Harbour.

 The American designer Buckmaster Fuller is quoted as saying “To change something, build a new model that makes the existing model obsolete.”
 Which begs a question – is it possible to build a new model for agriculture, to radically transform it?
 I contend that the answer to that is clearly yes and there are numerous models.
 Many of the best fit into a class of agriculture commonly referred to as agro-ecological.
 But if they are clearly better, more sustainable, why do they not replace the old damaging systems?
 Possibly because there are an awful lot of vested interests determined, for their own rational corporate reasons, to keep the present model going as long as possible.
 (Why do oil majors continue to spread misinformation about climate change and renewable energy?).
 A further question then is what might break that hegemony, is there a new and different suite of technologies that might drive a change?